FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/session/input.md

-# Input client library {#input-client-library}
+# Input pipeline library {#input-pipeline-library}

 ## Overview {#overview}

-The input library tracks available input devices, manages device state, and allows the session to register handlers for events.
+The input pipeline library tracks available input devices, manages device state, and allows the session to register handlers for events.

-The session creates an input pipeline that is configured for the specific product.
-First, the session decides which types of input devices the input pipeline should support.
-Then, the session registers input handlers for input events.
+An input pipeline runs alongside session.
+It is preconfigured to support a set of input devices.
+This will be configurable by the session in the future.

-The input library provides implementations for common input handlers, such as Scenic and input method editors (IME).
+The input pipeline library provides implementations for common input handlers, such as Scenic and input method editors (IME).
 After the session instantiates components that consume input, the input pipeline directly sends input events to those components through the registered input handlers.

 ## Input pipeline {#input-pipeline}

-An input pipeline manages [`InputDeviceBinding`s] and [`InputHandler`s].
+An input pipeline manages [InputDeviceBindings][glossary.InputDeviceBinding] and [InputHandlers][glossary.InputHandler].

 * An `InputDeviceBinding` represents a connection to a physical input device (e.g. mouse, keyboard).
-* An `InputHandler` represents a client of [`InputEvent`s].
+* An `InputHandler` represents a client of [InputEvents][glossary.InputEvent].

 ![Input Pipeline](images/input-pipeline.png)